Effort to boot Greene from ballot could open new avenue of attack - NewsBreak

 But the effort could also put Greene in the position of having to spend time, energy, and resource dealing with the matter.
 There is also the question of how the optics of Greene testifying under oath on the Jan.
 6 attacks in court could be used against her.

 “You can’t ignore it,” said Chuck Clay, a former Republican state senator and Georgia GOP chair.
-“So to the extent where she’s having to respond to explain or spend money on her own behalf, I guess as a tactic, there’s some value in it either way you look at it by prolonging it.”Piers Morgan talks tense fight with Trump: ‘What the f— is this’
+“So to the extent where she’s having to respond to explain or spend money on her own behalf, I guess as a tactic, there’s some value in it either way you look at it by prolonging it.”Trump endorses ‘warrior’ Marjorie Taylor Greene, other House GOP 2020 objectors

 Greene commented on having to testify during an interview with a conservative outlet this week, saying she was being “forced” onto the witness stand.